mmistakes/made-mistakes-jekyll/src/_posts/articles/2011-04-06-knowing-grids-means-breaking-grids.md

 Something I've been trying to do more of with my print grids, is adhering to a strict vertical rhythm.
 For the most part the OWH 2011 Calendar achieves this, but could use some minor line-height and spacing adjustments to align all baselines.
 So much easier to do in print than on the web unless you enjoy [the maths](http://www.alistapart.com/articles/settingtypeontheweb).

-## Getting Obvious with Fine Details
+## Getting obvious with fine details

 I often have a problem with adding to much complexity to a design as a way to give it depth.
 It's refreshing to see such a modern and minimal approach in this piece.
 A minor detail I'm willing to bet non-designers never noticed was the thought put into border shapes and frames.
 In each of the *health problems'* icons, the bottom corner is formed at a perfect 90 degree angle instead of rounded.
 This contrast in shape creates an arrow that helps direct you down to the next line of text.